 I think it’s only fair to begin this blog by being honest with you.
-There’s good news and there’s bad news.
-The bad news is that Iceland is not best known for their Christmas Markets.
-The good news is that the Christmas Markets that are here, are absolutely spectacular.
+There’s good news, and there’s bad news.
+The bad news is that Iceland is not best known for its Christmas Markets.
+The good news is that the Christmas Markets here are absolutely spectacular.

-Slightly over 20 minutes away from Reykjavik you will find this Christmas Village.
-Live music fills the air with sound, horses hooves patter on the ground and aromas from traditional food and drinks tantalise all your senses.
-The holiday season is all about joy and spending time with your loved ones and what better way to do that than immersing yourself in Icelandic culture, the stalls and shops sell crafts and designs all which make beautiful presents.
+Slightly over 20 minutes away from Reykjavik, you will find this Christmas Village.
+Live music fills the air with sound, horses' hooves patter on the ground, and aromas from traditional food and drinks tantalize all your senses.
+The holiday season is all about joy and spending time with your loved ones, and what better way to do that than immersing yourself in Icelandic culture?
+The stalls and shops sell crafts and designs, all of which make beautiful presents.

-Icelandic Santa Clauses known as the Yule Lads may even make an appearance if you're lucky.
-Known as the town of elves make sure to keep your eyes peeled for creatures you may see hiding among the Christmas decorations and scurrying between stalls.
+Icelandic Santa Clauses, known as the Yule Lads, may even appear if you're lucky.
+Known as the town of elves, make sure to keep your eyes peeled for creatures you may see hiding among the Christmas decorations and scurrying between stalls.

-Hafnarfjörður is a town in the southwest of Iceland near to the coastline and is a very popular city in Iceland.
+Hafnarfjörður is a town in the southwest of Iceland near the coastline and is a very popular city in Iceland.
 It is a great place to see what else Iceland has to offer away from Reykjavik and the tourism scenes.
-More information can be found at https://www.whatson.is/event/opening-christmas-village/

 Enchanting Heiðmörk woods is home to another Christmas Market.
 With a more relaxed approach, this market has plenty to offer.
-Live music will play in the background as you find all things home-made from products, crafts and food.
+Live music will play in the background as you find everything homemade, from products to crafts, and food.
 Located on the outskirts of Reykjavik and only a 15-minute drive, you will find yourself in this woodland wonderland.

 This is also a place where you can try some Icelandic delicacies.
 Smoked Lamb and Skate are just some examples of what types of food you are able to try here.
 Furthermore, this authentic experience is bought even more to life by being held in a museum dedicated to telling the story of how life was in Reykjavik in earlier times.